coderefinery/manuals/lesson-maintainer.md

   time, and at some point there are bigger changes.
 The curator should managing this process.
-(Or maybe, when it's time for a big change, a new curator comes in manages the rearrangement/restructuring/rewrite, and takes over as the editor)
+(Or maybe, when it's time for a big change, a new curator comes in manages the rearrangement/restructuring/rewrite, and takes over as the maintainer)
 * Talking with new instructors of the lesson and briefing them on the spirit of the lesson and common pitfalls.
 (You aren't expected to always be the instructor, but if you can sometimes, great)